laravel/docs/upgrade.md

 Laravel 9 has moved from Flysystem 1.x to 2.x.
 In light of this, some changes may be required within your application; however, we have tried to make this transition as seamless as possible.

+#### Driver Prerequisites

+Before using the S3 or SFTP drivers, you will need to install the appropriate package via the Composer package manager:

+- Amazon S3: `composer require --with-all-dependencies league/flysystem-aws-s3-v3 "^2.0"`
+- SFTP: `composer require league/flysystem-sftp "^2.0"`

 #### Overwriting Existing Files

 Write operations such as `put`, `write`, `writeStream` now overwrite existing files by default.
 If you do not want to overwrite existing files, you should manually check for the file's existence before performing the write operation.